 Placing a file like this is called Pasting, you paste the file into whichever folder you want it to go into.

 Find the folder or drive where you want the copied file to be placed (pasted).
-In the example we’ve been following, we’re copying a picture from the Pictures folder and Pasting it onto the Desktop.
+In this example, we’re copying a picture from the Pictures folder and Pasting it onto the Desktop.

-From the Pictures folder, you can left-click Desktop in the navigation panel on the left.
+From the Pictures folder, you can left-click Desktop in the navigation pane on the left.

 If you wanted the file to be in any other folder, such as in your Documents folder, then you’d click on Documents in the navigation panel.